TapResearch/slate/source/includes/_introduction.md

 # Introduction

 Welcome to the TapResearch API documentation!
-Our API enables you to push survey metadata along with associated quotas so we can screen respondents before sending them over to you.
+Our API enables you to create and modify sampling projects on our platform, start/stop the flow of sample and reconcile completes.